The City sells single-family residential lots to:

 Initial Probationary Application

 Please complete, sign, and seal the Probationary Contractor Eligibility - Initial Form and submit the required attachments (see below).
 Use the Business Plan Guideline as an outline for information to include in your business plan.
-The Land Branch will require a minimum of 7 working days to review your application.
+Saskatoon Land will require a minimum of 7 working days to review your application.
 During the review period, you will not be allowed to put a lot on hold nor purchase a lot.

 Renewal Probationary Application